nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 OracleLinux_8_5    Oracle Linux 8.5
 OracleLinux_7_9    Oracle Linux 7.9
 ```
-* Choose a distribution by the `NAME` column and install using the command `wsl --insall -d <NAME>`.
+* Choose a distribution by the `NAME` and install using the command `wsl --insall -d <NAME>`.
 For example, based on the above output, you can run `wsl --insall -d kali-linux` to install Kali Linux distribution

 ## Install a Linux distribution from Microsoft store
 * Open Microsoft store app in Windows